Alcohol Interlock Program

 Information for doctors and health professionals

-General Practitioners (GPs) and health professionals play an important role in the Alcohol Interlock Program.
+General Practitioners (GPs) play an important role in the Alcohol Interlock Program.

-There are 3 stages where participants in the program need to visit their GP.
-Information packs have been developed to help GPs and other health professionals, understand their role in the program across these 3 stages.
+There are three stages where participants in the program need to visit their GP.
+Fact sheets have been developed to help GPs understand their role in the program across these stages.

 All participants must visit their GP before enrolling in the program

-At the appointment, the GP and program participant must complete a Medical Consultation Certificate [PDF].
+At the appointment, the GP and program participant must complete an Alcohol Interlock Program Medical Consultation Certificate.

 Some participants may be asked to see their GP at certain stages of the program.
 This can happen if a participant makes several attempts to drive after drinking alcohol.

-Some participants may be required to see their GP before completing the program to have their driving fitness assessed.
+Some participants may be required to see their GP before completing the program and having the interlock condition removed.